 Forests occurring in different seral and structural stages over space and time are recognized as an important part of the landscape that provides distinct habitat elements for a variety of species.
 Late seral is defined as greater than 100 years for deciduous leading stands and greater than 140 years old for coniferous leading stands.
-DeLong (2002) has estimated the natural range of variation for different Natural Disturbance Units within the DFA.
+DeLong (2002) has estimated the Natural Range of Variation (NRoV) for different NDU's within the DFA.